 ConnectMed founding CEO Melissa McCoy has joined Google as a product manager, following the takeover of the Nairobi-based healthtech startup through an asset sale by multinational pharmaceutical company Merck.

-McCoy (pictured above) founded the ConnectMed with Chris Harding in 2016.
-Up until December last year, the startup offered telehealth services for acute and chronic primary health conditions in Kenya and South Africa.
+McCoy (pictured above) founded ConnectMed with Chris Harding in 2016.
+Until December last year the startup offered telehealth services for acute and chronic primary health conditions in Kenya and South Africa.

 ConnectMed wad founded by Melissa McCoy and Chris Harding in 2016

 McCoy told Ventureburn last Friday (12 April) that she is now a product manager at Google where she is building products specifically for users in emerging markets.
 Some of these include GPay in India, Google Station and Files by Google.

 “I’ll probably return the startup world but needed a year or two of a break,” said McCoy.

 McCoy would not disclose how much Merck has paid to acquire the startup in a deal that was concluded last month.